expr4j/expr4j/README.md

 # Expression Evaluator

 ## Introduction
-This is a simple Java library to evaluate mathematical expressions.
+This is a simple Java library to evaluate mathematical expressions.<br/>

-The expressions are evaluated using Shunting Yard algorithm.
+The expressions are evaluated using Shunting Yard algorithm.<br/>
 https://en.wikipedia.org/wiki/Shunting-yard_algorithm

 <br/>